-- Your story can be told by an impartial, virtually nonexistent narrator.
+- Allow your story to be told by an impartial, virtually nonexistent narrator.

-- You can put words into the mouth of a historical character, famous or not.
+- Put words into the mouth of a historical character, famous or not.

-- You can personify an animal and have it speak its own mind.
+- Personify an animal and have it speak its own mind.

-- You can assume the character of a fictional person that you have created.
+- Assume the character of a fictional person that you have created.

-- You could even introduce multiple speakers into the same poem and have a diaglogue.
+- Introduce multiple speakers into the same poem and have a dialogue.

 Think about how your speaker fits into your theme.
 An independent or first-person narrator is quite common and versatile.
 On the other hand, introducing a less conventional character presents unique opportunities for exploring different viewpoints.
 How about a tale of the Pony Express told by a horse?